stashed/docs/docs/addons/redis/helm/index.md

 #### Simulate Disaster

 Now, let's simulate an accidental deletion scenario.
-Here, we are going to exec into the database pod and delete the `company` database we had created earlier.
+Here, we are going to exec into the database pod and delete the sample data we have inserted earlier.

 ```bash
 ❯ kubectl exec -it -n demo sample-redis-master-0 -- redis-cli -a $PASSWORD